Providing free, leading-edge resources to prepare students for the fast-changing, global marketplace.

 - Case interviewing

 Diversity and inclusiveness are not “nice to haves.”
 They are business imperatives.
-Diverse perspectives, combined with an inclusive culture, drive better decision-making, stimulate innovation, increase organizational agility and strengthen resilience to disruption.
+Diverse perspectives, combined with an equitable and inclusive culture, drive better decision-making, stimulate innovation, increase organizational agility and strengthen resilience to disruption.

 We offer a faculty guide to help foster an inclusive classroom in a virtual environment and EY’s latest thinking on this important topic.

 The role of the auditor continues to evolve, driven by efforts to enhance audit quality, expand assurance over nonfinancial information, operate in a more regulated environment and embrace innovation.
 Our curriculum seeks to keep students educated on the importance of the assurance function within the capital markets and help them understand and embrace the expectations of auditors in the business world, despite the increase in the demands on the profession.
 We also want students to possess the leading-edge skills required by assurance professionals to navigate through a global business world with more complexities, bigger data, changing risks, new technologies and other evolving traits.

 Many of our curriculum topics include content that can be integrated into an audit course.
 These include the innovation mindset; the analytics mindset; auditing fair value measures; sustainability reporting audit considerations; and the professional judgment framework, with this module including many cases that focus on audit judgments.

 Beyond these topics, additional audit content is available, including: